Special Education Faculty

-Dr. Barnhill has published more than 25 articles in peer-reviewed journals and has given presentations at over 100 national and international conferences, including the Autism Society of America (ASA) and the National Association of School Psychologists (NASP).
-She published the book, Right Address...Wrong Planet: Children with Asperger Syndrome Becoming Adults, in 2002 and with her husband, Press Barnhill, she co-authored Parents of Children with Disabilities: A Survival Guide for Fathers and Mothers (to be published in the spring of 2010).
-In addition, she has contributed book chapters on autism spectrum disabilities for two textbooks published by Pearson Education.
+Dr. Barnhill has published more than 40 articles in peer-reviewed journals and has given presentations at over 190 national and international conferences, including the Autism Society of America (ASA) and the National Association of School Psychologists (NASP).
+In 2002, she published the book, Right Address...Wrong Planet: Children with Asperger Syndrome Becoming Adults, and with her husband, Press Barnhill, she co-authored Parents of Children with Disabilities: A Survival Guide for Fathers and Mothers published in 2010.
+In addition, she has contributed book chapters on autism spectrum disabilities for four textbooks.
 She is actively involved across campus in committee work on projects such as the energy savings company initiative.
 Her community work includes Christian Healing Ministry Prayer.

 Dr. Glenn Buck

 Dr. Glenn Buck is the Elizabeth Forsyth Distinguished Professor of Education and Human Development.
 His primary duties include teaching graduate level courses in the area of early childhood special education and supervising interns.

 In addition to his work at Lynchburg College, he served as the Executive Director for Elizabeth's Early Learning Center, a local program that serves approximately 110 children from culturally and economically diverse backgrounds.

 Dr. Buck was active in the development of the St. Lucia-Lynchburg College teacher training programs in special education (established in 2003).

 Dr. Buck holds a leadership position in the American Speech and Hearing Association (ASHA), and he serves as a consulting editor for Remedial and Special Education.
 He is a frequent speaker at regional teacher in-service programs, and at state and national conferences.

 His areas of expertise include Response-to-Intervention (RTI), effective behavior management, special education policy, and multicultural education.